PyO3/maturin/Readme.md

 ## PyPy

 pyo3-pack can build wheels for pypy with pyo3.
-Note that pypy support in pyo3 is unreleased as of this writing.
-Also note that pypy [is not compatible with manylinux1](https://github.com/antocuni/pypy-wheels#why-not-manylinux1-wheels) and you can't publish pypy wheel to pypi pypy has been only tested manually and on linux.
+Note that pypy [is not compatible with manylinux1](https://github.com/antocuni/pypy-wheels#why-not-manylinux1-wheels) and you can't publish pypy wheel to pypi pypy has been only tested manually and on linux.
 See [#115](https://github.com/PyO3/pyo3-pack/issues/115) for more details.

 ### Build